 Change of Ownership

 Whenever a vehicle changes ownership in Saskatchewan, PST is applicable if it has not previously been paid in Saskatchewan.
 However, PST is applicable on every sale of trailers, motorcycles, snowmobiles, and heavy vehicles.
 If the transaction occurs in a private sale, SGI will exempt the first $3,000.00 of provincial sales tax.
 Any amount over this limit is taxable and must be paid at the time of registration.
 Qualifying family members may gift a vehicle to another family member without paying taxes.
 The previous owner must have had the vehicle licensed in their name for a minimum of 30 days before the vehicle may be gifted.
 For more information on PST you may contact Saskatchewan Finance at (306) 787-6768.

 There are three basic classes of vehicles: private, commercial, and farm.
 Private vehicles are noted as “LV” and are rated as “one ton” or less.
 These vehicles may be used for personal or commercial use to: haul any type of commodity, carrying passengers without compensation, for a private car pool or for transporting no more than 8 students to and from school.

 Commercial vehicles are further rated as “A” (A can be used for hauling any commodities or cargo and on a for-hire basis for anyone and anywhere in the province), “C” or “D” (can be used for hauling a variety of commodities).

-Plates for other types of road vehicles and trailers are also subject to provincial licensing requirements.
+Plates for other types of road vehicles and trailers are also subject to provincial licencing requirements.